 In the ordinary course of business, the Company may grant loans to certain executive officers and directors and the companies with which they are associated.
 The Company had loans outstanding to related parties of \$0.04 million and \$0.04 million as of March 31, 2021 and December 31, 2020, respectively.
-Total deposits from certain executive officers and directors and the companies with which they are associated were \$1.4 million and \$0.7 million as of March 31, 2021, respectively.
+Total deposits from certain executive officers and directors and the companies with which they are associated were \$1.4 million and \$0.7 million as of March 31, 2020, respectively.

 BFG is a small business loan broker, primarily under the SBA's 7(a) loan program.
 The Company has a 10% ownership in the outstanding membership units of BFG.
 The Company underwrites loans sourced by BFG in its normal course of business.
 If approved and funded, the Company pays BFG a commission fee based on the amount funded.
 There is no guarantee or commitment made by the Company to BFG to approve or fund loans referred by BFG.
+The Company is able to use its sole discretion in deciding to approve and fund loans referred by BFG.
 The Company received distributions from BFG for the three months ended March 31, 2021 and 2020 in the amounts of \$0.3 million and \$ 0.1 million, respectively.
 These distributions were recorded in the Consolidated Balance Sheets as decreases in the investment in BFG.